u2242988/week-16-lab/README.md

 ## Your mission

 1. [ ] Fork the repo
+1. [ ] Get it working locally
-1. [ ] implement the
+1. [ ] implement the missing steps in `.github/workflows/main.yaml`
-1. Create a new project called `combined/` which outputs a hello greeting depending on the language you pass in the url 1. [ ] It must lint 1. [ ] It must check for known security vulns in dependencies 1. [ ] It must run unit tests for new languages
-1. Add secrets scanning (`git-secrets`? `talisman`?)
+   1. [ ] Add supply chain scanning and fix any issues

-## Session 16 todo
+   1. [ ] Add unit testing
+1. [ ] Create base infra as per two objectives and target arch below
+1. [ ] Get infra scripts and continious deployment working by implementing `/infra/deploy.sh`
+1. [ ] Implement the `/about` page and git it to deploy end-to-end

 ![target AWS arch](session-16-aws-target-arch.png)

-### Objective get networking and CI working
+### Objective 1 - get base infra working - get networking and CI working

 - [ ] Create VPC: `10.0.0.0/22`
 - [ ] Get Github actions to deploy your IaC
 - [ ] Create Pub subnets:
   - [ ] a: `10.0.0.0/24`
   - [ ] b: `10.0.1.0/24`